Khasin Khuleguud

-Khasin Khuleguud (Хасын Хүлэгүүд; lit.
-'Khas Broncos'), internationally known as the Ulaanbaatar Xac Broncos, are a Mongolian professional basketball team based in Ulaanbaatar.
-Founded in 2004, the team plays in The League, the country's premier level basketball league and has won seven championships over its history.
+Khasiin Khuleguud (Хасын Хүлэгүүд; lit.
+'Khas Broncos'), internationally known as Xac Broncos, is a Mongolian professional basketball team based in Ulaanbaatar.
+Founded in 2004, the team plays in The League, the country's premier level basketball league and has won nine championships over its history.

 History

-Khasin Khuleguud was established in 2004 with the support of XacBank.
+Xac Broncos was established in 2004 with the support of XacBank.
 They have been playing in The League since its inception.
+As of 2022, the team has also won seven Yanztai Upper League championships, most in the history of the league.

-Khasin won the championship of the 2023–24 season.
-Following the team's 4–1 finals win over Tenuun Olziy Metal, Khuleguud's Divine Myles was named the Final MVP.
-The team entered the 2024 Basketball Champions League Asia qualifiers.
-The following season, Khasin won their ninth title qualifying for the 2025-26 East Asia Super League in the process. the Broncos also qualified for the Basketball Champions League Asia, and finished in a historic third place, the best result ever by a Mongolian team.
+Broncos men's team won the championship of the 2023–24 season.
+Following the team's 4–1 win over Tenuun Olziy Metal in the Finals, Broncos' player Divine Myles was named the Final MVP.
+As result of the championship, the team entered the 2024 Basketball Champions League Asia qualifiers.

-The team has also won seven Yangtai Upper League championships, most in the history of this competition.
+In 2024-2025 season, Broncos won their ninth title, second consecutive championship in the Mongolian league, earning the team qualification for 2025-26 East Asia Super League (EASL) in the process.
+This was despite the replacement of Zeljko Vasiljevic by Ariunbold Erdene as the head coach mid-season prior to the semifinals.
+They are the first Mongolian team to play in the EASL.

+They also went on to win the 2025 Basketball Champions League Asia – East tournament with Ian Bennett Miller named as Most Valuable Player.
+Taking part as the Chinggis Broncos, the team failed to defend their title, settling for a bronze medal in the 2026 BCL–East.